PlexSheep/grrsmp/docs/devlog.md

 ### Progress

-- Thought about the software architecture.
+- Thought about the software architecture for a few days.
 What we have is crap and makes deadlocks and bugs easy.
+- Wrote a concept for that 3 domain architecture.
+Yeah, I didn't write it myself but used an LLM.
+I want to code, not write tons of text, okay?!

 ### Decisions

-- Decided on the 3 domain layout: Network domain, Application domain, Ui Domain.
+- Decided on the 3 domain layout: Network domain, Application domain, UI Domain.
 - The domains communicate with specific interfaces only: Commands and events.
 Commands go down and events go up.
 - Application domain goes into a client crate.
-All clients may use the client domain and simply program another Ui domain, as clients mostly need to do the same.
+All clients may use the client domain and simply program another UI domain, as clients mostly need to do the same.

 ### Notes

 - I did the refactoring of client and core.
-No idea how to implement the system with the ui domain though.
+No idea how to implement the system with the UI domain though.

+### Mood

+- Neutral, but Getting that UI domain to work with commands and events seems kind of difficult

 ## 2025-09-16 (plexsheep)

 ### Progress

 - Specified the rust like notation
-- The deadlock comes from the tcp listener in the job for it.
-The job gets a mutable reference to the tcp listener by locking the core state, meaning no other thread can use the core state.
-The bad news is that we need a mutuable ref to that thing...
+- The deadlock comes from the TCP listener in the job for it.
+The job gets a mutable reference to the TCP listener by locking the core state, meaning no other thread can use the core state.
+The bad news is that we need a mutable ref to that thing...
-- WAIT `tokio::net::TcpListener::accept` does _not_ need a mutuable reference!
+- WAIT `tokio::net::TcpListener::accept` does _not_ need a mutable reference!
   I can just use regular ones and it should work!
-- I also added a timeout to the tcp listener job, so that there are points in time where no one holds a reference, so that getting a mutable reference (lock) is possible (which is needed by the identity creation gui). #9
+- I also added a timeout to the TCP listener job, so that there are points in time when no one holds a reference, so that getting a mutable reference (lock) is possible (which is needed by the identity creation GUI). #9
 - I now got the first partial noise handshake!
 We start a listener, create an identity, then connect to our own listener.
 Sadly, the listener does not actually reply with noise protocol messages for the handshake yet for some reason.